Damages to college athletes to range from a few dollars to more than a million under settlement

 NIL deals and oversight

+However, athletes will be required to report deals with third parties that surpass $600 to an outside clearinghouse.

-A new voluntary reporting system for deals that surpass $600 is scheduled to start next month.
-The NCAA is creating a public database that it hopes will allow athletes to assess fair market value.
+The NCAA is also creating a public database that it hopes will allow athletes to assess fair market value.

-Booster-funded NIL collectives have become a common way athletes are compensated, but now those deals with be subject to review through an arbitration process.
+Booster-funded NIL collectives have become a common way athletes are compensated, but now those deals will be subject to review through an arbitration process to determine if it is for a “valid business purpose,” according to the agreement.

+Violations could lead to eligibility penalties for athletes and sanctions for schools.

 Damage payments